dbochicchio/vera-VirtualDevices/README.md

 The corresponding variable is *AutoOff*.

 If you want to implement auto inching and you don't need to call the OFF endpoint, just specify `skip` as *SetPowerOffURL* variable.
-This will just update the status and no HTTP calls are made.
+This will just update the status and no HTTP calls will be made.

 #### Toggle (All)
 Set *SetToggleURL* variable to the corresponding HTTP call.